Potential Annual Savings

 Comparison Websites

-- Switch My LPG: Impartial, no obligation free quotes, but need to give your personal details
+- Switch My LPG — Impartial, no obligation free quotes (personal details required)

-- LPG Save: Claim to beat your renewal quote, but need to give your personal details
+- LPG Save — Claim to beat your renewal quote (personal details required)

 💰 Calculate Your Potential Savings

 LPG supply is regulated by Ofgem, but the market operates differently from mains gas and electricity.
-Key points to understand:
+Key points:

 - No automatic right to switch suppliers on metered estates